Project-Siege/nj_image_tools/README.md

 - **Resize Images**: Resize images using Pillow, supporting a range of preset and custom sizes.
 (Note: .dds file resizing is not supported)
 - **Compression Format Selection**: Choose from a variety of compression formats for DDS conversion, including BC1_UNORM (DXT1), BC2_UNORM (DXT3), BC3_UNORM (DXT5), and more.
 - **Folder Operations**: Perform mip map fixing on all DDS textures within a selected folder.
+- **Convert Folder to DDS**: New functionality to convert all images in a folder to DDS format with compression format selection.

 ## Installation

 1. Ensure Blender 4.0.0 or newer is installed on your system.
 2. Download the NJ Image Tools addon.
-3. extract contents and then zip the nj_image_tools folder
+3. Extract the contents and zip the `nj_image_tools` folder.
 4. Open Blender and go to `Edit > Preferences > Add-ons`.
 5. Click `Install` and navigate to the downloaded addon file.
 6. Enable the addon by checking the box next to its name.